Bwc9876/CodeReview/tests/TESTS.md

 #### test_access

-Test to make sure only reviews in this session are shown Expected result: only reviews in this session are shown
+Test to make sure only reviews in this session are shown.
+Expected result: only reviews in this session are shown

 #### test_pagination

-Test to make sure pagination works on the completed reviews page Expected result: pagination works on the completed reviews page
+Test to make sure pagination works on the completed reviews page.
+Expected result: pagination works on the completed reviews page

 #### test_instructor_view

-Test to make sure the instructor can change sessions Expected result: the instructor can change sessions
+Test to make sure the instructor can change sessions.
+Expected result: the instructor can change sessions

 #### test_bad_session